AN3223/fpbox/README.md

 # String comprehension!
 string_comprehension = Array([Char(x) for x in 'hello' if not x == 'h'])

-# The Stream class takes a sequence and returns a generator, and also
-# gives a handful of lazy FP-related methods.
-Just some syntactic sugar.
-lazy_xs_plus_one = Stream(xs).map(lambda x: x + 1)

 # Calculating the amount of numbers between each number in the Array
 distance_between = flipped_binmap(sub, xs)